-From the management system it is possible to remotely configure the probes, get their “hardware” information, get their occupation between two dates, check the configured tests and schedule tests.
-All of this is being done with HTTP POST methods, which goes a bit against the standard of REST protocol, due to the HTTP GET and DELETE methods that it has.
-However, in this dissertation only the application side was developed and those messages were already implemented, and are being used on the fixed and mobile probes already.
+Using the management system, it is possible to remotely configure the probes, get their “hardware” information, get their occupation between two dates, check the configured tests and schedule tests.
+All of this is being done with HTTP POST methods, which goes a bit against the standard of the HTTP protocol, due to the HTTP GET and DELETE methods that it has.
+However, in this project only the application side was developed and those messages were already implemented and in use by the fixed and mobile probes.
 Therefore, to keep the consistency between all ArQoS probes the same approach was followed.

 Test’s results delivery was implemented as well, following the initial requirements.
-They are being sent with a snapshot of the mobile, Wi-Fi network information and GPS location attached.
-After the results delivery into the management system, they are being deleted from the phone after 3 days.
+They are sent with a snapshot of the mobile and/or Wi-Fi network information and GPS location attached.
+After the results are delivered to the management system, they are deleted from the phone after 3 days.
 This time can be changed in the settings page or configurable through the management system.

 The messages requests already supported and implemented are: i) the “Load Test Request”, that loads a scheduled test into the app; ii) the “Cancel Test Request”, which cancels a configured test; iii) a request to change the probe configuration; iv) a request to get the probe’s hardware information, which is depicted in snippet 4.1; v) a request to get the real time probe’s state and vi) a request to check the loaded tests on the probe.

-The probe’s response to this request contains the follow parameters: battery level in percentage; estimated remaining battery time in minutes (not implemented because it’s not possible to get an estimative from the Android BatteryManager class and, therefore, there is no estimate); call parameter indicating if there is a voice and/or a data call on the device; cell information (id and location); country code; free space on the device’s internal memory in percentage; the internal state of a voice call (Idle, In Progress, Connecting, Active, On hold, Waitting, Calling, Busy); geographical coordinates; if roaming is active; iccid, mcc/mnc; modem state (Offline, Online); if probe is charging; mobile network technology and the associated signal values; from where is the probe synchronized; if the probe is running a task; device’s temperature and lastly, all the Wi-Fi parameters described on the subsection 4.2.2.